J.P. Crawford Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.9 K/9, the second-best in MLB.

-- The Blue Jays have the 12th-ranked team ERA across all league pitching staffs (3.93).
+- The Blue Jays have the 11th-ranked team ERA among all MLB pitching staffs (3.77).

-- Blue Jays pitchers combine to allow 31 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (31 total, 1.1 per game).

-- Gausman (2-2) takes the mound for the Blue Jays in his sixth start of the season.
-He's put together a 2.84 ERA in 31 2/3 innings pitched, with 41 strikeouts.
+- Bassitt makes the start for the Blue Jays, his sixth of the season.
+He is 3-2 with a 4.82 ERA and 21 strikeouts in 28 2/3 innings pitched.

-- In his most recent time out on Sunday against the New York Yankees, the righty went seven scoreless innings while surrendering three hits.
+- In his last appearance on Monday against the Chicago White Sox, the righty threw 6 1/3 innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.